jewelsofthought/neshama/site/posts/qkab/talmud_sefirot.md

 The Light of Wisdom is the expression of the vitality of the Face.
 The Light of Mercy only operates as a clothing or veiling over this Light, since the Light of Wisdom cannot permeate the _Partzuf_ if it does not wear the Light of Mercy first.

 However, sometimes, when this Face is constricted, it only has _Ohr de Hassadim_.
 You should know that that the Light of Mercy is called Air, or sometimes Wind – _Avir_, or _Ruach_.
-When it is by itself, without the Light of Wisdom, it is called “empty Air”.
+When it is by itself, without the Light of Wisdom, it is called "empty Air".
 Then it waits for the Light of Wisdom to fulfil it.

 Before the Worlds were created such empty Air did not exist in reality at all, because there was not any earth there.

 [^5]: Space חלל: To understand that word, you must first know the essence of a spiritual Vessel, _Kli_ (Instrument, Vessel).
-Since the Lower Realm, _Ne’etzal_ נאצל [to be delegated, to be inspired, noble], receives its sustenance from the Upper Realm, _Ma'atzil_ מאציל [delegate, inspiration, aristocrat], it necessarily implies that it has a Desire, _Ratzon_ (desire, vitality), and yearning to receive that Abundance Flow, _Shefa_, from Him.
+Since the Lower Realm, _Ne'etzal_ נאצל [to be delegated, to be inspired, noble], receives its sustenance from the Upper Realm, _Ma'atzil_ מאציל [delegate, inspiration, aristocrat], it necessarily implies that it has a Desire, _Ratzon_ (desire, vitality), and yearning to receive that Abundance Flow, _Shefa_, from Him.

-Know, that the amount of that Desire and yearning is the entire substance that exists in the _Ne’etzal_.
-Thus, everything that exists in the _Ne’etzal_ that is not that substance, no longer relates to its substance, but to the Abundance that it receives from the _Ma'atzil_.
+Know, that the amount of that Desire and yearning is the entire substance that exists in the _Ne'etzal_.
+Thus, everything that exists in the _Ne'etzal_ that is not that substance, no longer relates to its substance, but to the Abundance that it receives from the _Ma'atzil_.

-Furthermore, this substance determines the Importance, _Gadlut_ [greatness, eminence, importance], and the level of each _Ne’etzal_, each _Partzuf_, and each _sefirah_.
-The Dissemination of the Supernal Light from the _Ma'atzil_ is certainly immeasurable, but it is the _Ne’etzal_ that limits the Flow, for it receives no more and no less than its measure of desire to receive.
+Furthermore, this substance determines the Importance, _Gadlut_ [greatness, eminence, importance], and the level of each _Ne'etzal_, each _Partzuf_, and each _sefirah_.
+The Dissemination of the Supernal Light from the _Ma'atzil_ is certainly immeasurable, but it is the _Ne'etzal_ that limits the Flow, for it receives no more and no less than its measure of desire to receive.
 This is the criterion in spirituality, because there is no coercion there; it depends entirely on the Desire to Receive..

-For that reason we call this will to receive the “Vessel of Reception” of the _Ne’etzal_.
-It is regarded as its substance and the reason that it stopped being regarded as a _Ma'atzil_ and was denominated as a Ne’etzal.
-The Ne’etzal is defined by a substance that does not exist in the Ma'atzil whatsoever, for there is absolutely no will to receive in the Ma'atzil.
+For that reason we call this will to receive the "Vessel of Reception" of the _Ne'etzal_.
+It is regarded as its substance and the reason that it stopped being regarded as a _Ma'atzil_ and was denominated as a Ne'etzal.
+The Ne'etzal is defined by a substance that does not exist in the Ma'atzil whatsoever, for there is absolutely no will to receive in the Ma'atzil.

 There are four degrees in this substance, from Smallness, _Katnut_ [smallness, insignificance] to Greatness, _Gadlut_ of reception.
 The fourth degree, being the Greatness of the reception, is complete only in the Void, _Ein Sof_, before the Worlds were created.
 It is the only one that was subject to the Constraint, _Tzimtzum_, and we will clarify henceforth that it was emptied of every Flow that it had from the Void, _Ein Sof_, and remained a vacant Space.
 This is what the Sage means when he says that before the World was created this vacant Space did not exist.